Skip to Content

 Rising to the Challenges of Climate Change

 As human activity drives changes to our modern climate, we must address the challenges climate change brings to our parks.
-From the melting of glaciers in Kenai Fjords National Park to the sea level rise near the Statue of Liberty National Monument, these effects are already impacting our parks and immediate investment is needed to help combat these impacts.
+From the melting of glaciers in Kenai Fjords National Park to the sea level rise near the Statue of Liberty National Monument, these effects are already threatening our parks and immediate investment is needed to mitigate impacts, boost resiliency, and preserve parks – from sea to shining sea.

 Working in partnership with the National Park Service (NPS), the National Park Foundation (NPF) supports programs and projects that help us understand the effects of climate change on our parks and work to mitigate these effects so we can continue to preserve these special places.
-Together we are helping restore habitats to ensure ecosystem resiliency, implementing alternative energy solutions, installing recycling facilities to cut down on the waste sent to landfills, empowering parks and visitors everywhere to act against these challenges, and so much more.
+Together, with partners, we are helping restore habitats to ensure ecosystem resiliency, implementing alternative energy solutions to reduce parks’ carbon footprints, installing recycling facilities to cut down on the waste sent to landfills, empowering parks and visitors everywhere to learn and act against these challenges, and so much more.

 NPF's Work in This Space